The eCMR or electronic consignment note is an essential solution to further drive the digitization of road freight transport.

 The CMR or consignment note is a road transport document that formalizes the contract for the shipment of goods.
 In other words, this document proves the existence of a contractual relationship between a shipper and a transport company and sets out the terms of the contract.

-In line with the digital transformation, the CMR has evolved to its paperless version, giving way to the electronic consignment note or eCMR.
+In line with the digital transformation, the CMR has evolved to its paperless version, giving way to the digital consignment note or eCMR.

-This version has the same functionality as the traditional version and, although it is not yet mandatory, the eCMR in Spain is much more advanced than in other European countries.
+This version has the same functionality and legal guarantee as the traditional one and, although it is not yet mandatory, the eCMR in Spain is much more advanced than in other European countries.

 The CMR was born in 1956 in Geneva with the signing of the Convention on the Contract for the International Carriage of Goods by Road (CMR).